ccaglak/phptools.nvim/readme.md

   - Pest test definitions (`test()`, `it()`)
 - Interactive test output in a floating window
   - Press `q` or `Esc` to close
-  - Use `gf` to jump to failed test files
+  - Use `gf` to jump to failed test file
 - Smart test detection:
   - Finds nearest test based on cursor position
   - Supports both class-based and function-based tests